ilya-koyfman/Obsidian-Ilya/Slipbox Notes/Workplace Extraction.md

 * After choosing export type and date range, you would need to select the information you want to download.
 	* Saved Items & Collections - A list of the posts saved by the user, and activity in their collections
 	* Messages - Messages the user has exchanged with others on Workplace Chat
-	* Posts - Posts the user has made on the Workplace
+	* Posts - Posts the user has made on the Workplace platform
+	* Events - Events created by the user and responses to events created by others.
+	* Comments & Reactions - Post and comments user liked or reacted to.
+	* Problem Reports - Information user provided to report a problem.
+	* Groups - Groups user belong to, groups user manages and posts and comments within the groups.
+	* Security and Login Information - A history of the user logins, logouts, periods of time that the user has been active on Workplace and the devices used to access Workplace.